alangrainger/share-note/.github/ISSUE_TEMPLATE/my-shared-note-has-display---visual-issues.md

 ---
 name: My shared note has display / visual issues
-about: My note shared without issues but doesn't look correct
+about: The shared note doesn't look the same as my Obsidian note
 title: "[DISPLAY] "
 labels: bug
 assignees: ''